dsc-courses/practice.dsc10.com/problems/disc/disc09-q9-measuring-up.md

 **Answer:** This is a permutation test, and our test statistic is the difference in the mean Adelie mass and mean Chinstrap mass (Option 4)

 Recall, a permutation test helps us decide whether two random samples come from the same distribution.
 This test matches our goal of testing whether the masses of Adelie penguins and Chinstrap penguins are drawn from the same population distribution.
-The code above are also doing steps of a permutation test.
+The code above is also doing steps of a permutation test.
 In part (a), it shuffles `'species'` and stores the shuffled series to `shuffled`.
-In part (b), it assign the shuffled series of values to `'species'` column.
+In part (b), it assigns the shuffled series of values to the `'species'` column.
 Then, it uses ` grouped = with_shuffled.groupby('species').mean()` to calculate the mean of each species.
 In part (c), it computes the difference between mean mass of the two species by first getting the `'mass'` column and then accessing mean mass of each group (Adelie and Chinstrap) with positional index `0` and `1`.

 <average>98</average>